InXile Entertainment

-inXile Entertainment, Inc. is an American video game developer and a studio of Xbox Game Studios based in Tustin, California.
+inXile Entertainment, Inc. is an American video game developer and a studio of Xbox Game Studios, based in Tustin, California.
 Specializing in role-playing video games, inXile was founded in 2002 by Interplay co-founder Brian Fargo.

 The studio produced the fantasy games The Bard's Tale and Hunted: The Demon's Forge, along with various games for Flash and iOS such as Fantastic Contraption in its first decade of development.
 In 2014, inXile released the post-apocalyptic game Wasteland 2, following a successful Kickstarter campaign.
 Following the game's critical success, the studio went on to raise a then-record US$4 million on Kickstarter to develop Torment: Tides of Numenera, a spiritual successor to Interplay's Planescape: Torment.

-The studio was purchased by Microsoft and became part of Xbox Game Studios in 2018, just as they were developing Wasteland 3, which they released in 2020.
+InXile was purchased by Microsoft and became part of Xbox Game Studios in 2018, just as it was developing Wasteland 3, which it released in 2020.
 The studio is currently developing Clockwork Revolution for Windows and Xbox Series X/S.

 History

 inXile Entertainment was founded on October 26, 2002, by Brian Fargo in Newport Beach, California.

 In an interview with Joystiq, inXile's President Matthew Findley shared some of the company's history: "I worked with Brian Fargo at Interplay for a number of years and we both left Interplay at the same time.
 We knew we wanted to stay in video games, so starting a company seemed like a good idea -- he spent 20 years at Interplay and I was there for 13.
 When we were first out there, trying to figure out what to do next, we kinda felt like we were in exile, and we made fake cards with a fake company name just to have a card to go to E3 with.
 And before we ever thought of the name "inXile", Brian put as his job description on the cards: "Leader in exile."
 People got such a kick out of that card, we kept saying "in exile, in exile, in exile" so much that we just thought, "Why not make up a new word?"
 And so we did."

-In May 2008, inXile announced the creation of SparkWorkz, an online business division with a focus on user-generated content, using their experience with Line Rider as base for the venture.
+In May 2008, inXile announced the creation of SparkWorkz, an online business division with a focus on user-generated content, using its experience with Line Rider as base for the venture.
 David Heeley, a former executive for Microsoft, was hired to oversee the creation of the division.